sutoiku/autostat/README.md

 ### to do / roadmap

-- catch errors and log
+- catch errors and log instead of crashing when a spec fit crashes

 - parallelization of tree search